Thursday, December 3, 2009

 ½ t maple extract

 Melt the butter in a small saucepan over medium heat.
 Stir in remaining ingredients.
 Cook, whisking constantly, until sugar dissolves and mixture thickens slightly (3 to 4 minutes).
 Serve warm.
 Store in refrigerator.
 Reheat to serve with pancakes.
-Yield: 1 Cup
+Yield: 1 Cup.

 Cinnamon Oat Pancake Mix